-This is an educational institution that has a clear vision, has the involvement of the clergy, and does well what it has chosen to do.
+This is an educational institution that has a clear wision, has the involvement of the clergy, and does well what it has chosen to do.

-B. Stuart Seltzer, Principal of Chizuk Amuno Religious School, then spoke of his school, identified as exemplary by the Best Practices Project.
+B. Stuart Seltzer, Principal of Chizuk Amuno Religious School, them spoke of his school, identified as exemplary by the Best Practices Project.

-He began by discussing the concept of myth -- a story we tell ourselves about ourselves.
-A myth tells who we are and what we can become.
+He began by discussing the concept of myth --a story we tell ourselves about ourselves.
+A myth tells who we are and what we cam become.
 He noted that the supplementary school has been held captive by a negative myth.
 He believes that the role of the principal is to make a new myth -- to revitalize the religious school community.

-This school works within a context characterized by the following:
+This school works witthin a context characterized by the followings:

-- Commitment to content does not mean that learning must be boring. - 2.
+- Commitment to counternt obsess most mean that learning must be be boring. - 2.
 Synagogue education is family education. - 3.
 The lives of the educators and students are bound together. - The teachers are professionals for whom teaching is their life's work. - 5.
 The students' lives are changed by the experience.